List of Ring of Honor tournaments: Women of Honor Championship (2018)

 Championship tournament to crown the first Women of Honor Champion.
 At Supercard of Honor XII the first champion was crowned which was Sumie Sakai.

-ROH World Championship #1 Contender Tournament (2019)
+ROH World Championship No. 1 Contender Tournament (2019)

-In August 2019, ROH announced a tournament to crown to #1 contender for the ROH World Championship.
+In August 2019, ROH announced a tournament to crown the number one contender for the ROH World Championship.
 The first round matches will be held at Death Before Dishonor XVII, the semifinals and finals will be held at Glory By Honor XVII.
 The winner will face the champion at Final Battle.

 ROH Pure Championship Tournament (2020)

 On January 30, 2020, nearly 14 years after it was retired, Ring of Honor announced they were reinstating the ROH Pure Championship, with a tournament to crown a new champion beginning in 2020.
 The tournament was supposed to begin on April 12 but ROH suspended its television production due to COVID-19 pandemic.
 ROH resumed television production in September and the tournament began on September 12.
 Jonathan Gresham won this tournament to become champion of the reinstated belt.